-- 1. Point-The student must be able to point or respond in some way to indicate an answer. - 2.
-Say or sign words-The student, upon teacher cue, must be able to say or sign the target word.
+- 1. Select onscreen items-The student must be able to click, touch, or respond in some way to indicate an answer. - 2.
+Say or sign words-The student, upon program cue, must be able to say or sign the target word.
 The response need only be accurate enough for the teacher to determine that the student is responding correctly. - 3.
-Understand language-The student must have sufficient receptive language to follow the teacher's cues. - 4.
-Before beginning Level 2, a student must complete Level 1 or be able to read and comprehend the Level 1 words.
+Understand language-The student must have sufficient receptive language to follow the teacher's and program's cues.